Raphico2/multi-agent-Deep-Q-learning-and-robot-environement-for-optimization/README.md

 - The daily income reach afer the year 8000 an amount between 1100$ and 1200$ (when 1200 is the maximum possible amount since there can be maximum 150 customers in the restaurant)
 - The Restaurant is almost all the time above the first level of dirt.
 - The robots succeeded to learn that they need all the time battery and go recharge themselves when there amount of bahery gets lower.
-- Afer the year 4500 robots understood that in order to maximize the customer satisfaction, all the customers must be served a[er the end of the day.
+- Afer the year 4500 robots understood that in order to maximize the customer satisfaction, all the customers must be served after the end of the day.
 - Afer the year 6350 robots understood that the best policy is to serve the customer which come first in the restaurant.

 The training was really satisfying for the amount of 200 customers maximum for 6 robots in the restaurant.
 We also saw that Robots improved their coordination, for example, 2 of the cooker robots are almost all the time cooking where 1 is almost all the time washing the plate.
 Afer training, we make a record of a day and a year of simulation with the visualization in order to show our results.
 Notice that we can show our results and modifying parameters directly on the code in the file simulator.py.
 We also collected the results over a year and see how many customers the restaurant arrives to maintains.
 With our environment algorithm, more a customer is satisfied from its last visit, more the chances to come back the next day are high.
 For an amount of 200 customers maximum and a satisfaction rate of 0.5 at the beginning, the robots start with a number of customer approximatively equal to 100.
 They get to answer the demand for all customer to increase their satisfaction to get more customers the next day, then they have to again answer the demand.
-We noticed that when the number of customer in the restaurant is lower than 125, the customer satisfaction lay between 0.53 and 0.65 which is better than the beginning, we also noticed that the robots arrive to answer the demand for all customer, nobody is not served a[er the end of the service.
+We noticed that when the number of customer in the restaurant is lower than 125, the customer satisfaction lay between 0.53 and 0.65 which is better than the beginning, we also noticed that the robots arrive to answer the demand for all customer, nobody is not served after the end of the service.
 When the number of customers is higher than 125, robots have difficulties to maintain the satisfaction level above 0.5 and to serve all the customers.

 After a year of service, the customer satisfaction lay between 0.55 and 0.6 and the average number of customer a day is 123.
 Moreover, the daily income of the restaurant is 915$ of profits which is a very good results.